There are a few ways you might use the telephone when wearing your hi HealthInnovations' hearing aids:

-Please remember when your hearing aid is on the t-coil setting, the microphone is not on, so you will not hear anything until you have a working telephone next to your ear and there is sound coming from the phone.
+When your hearing aid is on the telecoil program, the microphone is not on, so you will not hear anything until you have a working telephone next to your ear or in a “looped” room.

-» Are there problems with a t-coil?
-You may hear interference while in the t-coil setting.
+You may hear interference while on the telecoil program.
 There may be a “buzzing sound” from the devices.
 Fluorescent lighting, televisions, and computer screens may make this buzzing louder.
-Try to move away from these devices when using the t-coil.
+Try to move away from these devices when using the telecoil.

 Another problem that can occur is that the telephone is not “hearing aid compatible”.
-For example, some cordless phones do not work well with the t-coils, as there can be too much interference.
-You will have to use a different phone.
+For example, some cordless phones do not work well with telecoil, as there can be too much interference.
+You will have to use a hearing aid compatible phone.

-T-coils can be a tremendous help, but you will need to get accustomed to them in the beginning.
-We strongly encourage you to visit your local “Hearing Loss Association of America” chapter, as many of the members of this organization have great ideas and resources available for help.
+Telecoil can be a tremendous help, but you will need to get accustomed to them in the beginning.
+We encourage you to visit your local “Hearing Loss Association of America” chapter for more ideas and resources.

-One more very important thing to remember: After you use the telephone, you have to press the button on the back of your hearing aid to return it to the regular microphone setting.
-You should hear one “beep” to let you know the hearing aid is back to normal.
+After you use your hearing aid compatible phone or leave a “looped” room, you have to press the button on the back of your hearing aid to return it to the regular microphone setting.